 - vague forearm pain with loss of function

 - loss of FPL and Index finger FDP with no sensory changes

-- AIN palsy = inability to flex the distal interphalangeal joint of the index finger because of weakenss and/or paralysis of the FDP to the index finger.
+- AIN palsy = inability to flex the thumb IP joint and distal interphalangeal joint of the index finger because of weakenss and/or paralysis of the FDP to the index finger.

 - may be peripheral compression or neuritis

 - Origin: branches from the the median nerve 4-6cm below the elbow.

 - Affects muscles of the deep compartment of the volar forearm.